Assyrian-Remote-OpenSource-Society/Assyrian-Open-Source-STEM-Wordlists/README.md

 Everyone is welcome to join the effort.
 Currently, there are three ways to contribute, all of which require a free GitHub account:

-1. Join the Assyrian Remote OpenSource Society group on GitHub and make changes to this repository directly.
+1. Join the Assyrian Remote Open Source Society group on GitHub and make changes to this repository directly.
 For this option, contact Ron Rihoo at rihooron@gmail.com.
-2. Fork the repository, make changes, create pull requests, and wait for one of the group members to merge the changes.
+2. Fork the repository, make changes, create a pull request, and wait for one of the group members to merge the changes.
 3. Create an issue explaining the changes that you'd like to make and wait for a group member to make the changes.

-This is meant to be a collaborative, open-source effort.
+This is meant to be a collaborative, open source effort.
 Contribute in any way that you can.

 ## Limitation